Mesopotamia / Egypt (earliest); England (modern textile) · c. 4000 BCE–present (industrial revolution: 1760s)

 Iconic seamless pattern works include: Morris, Strawberry Thief (1883); Morris, Willow Bough (1887); Day, Calyx textile (1951); Marimekko, Unikko poppy pattern (1964); Alhambra tessellation tiles (14th century).

 Generate unique seamless pattern SVG designs with AI.
-Free to try, no design skills needed.
+Preview free, no design skills needed — $10 once for a commercially-licensed SVG, no subscription.